 A mask is not a political statement or a declaration of your rights in America.
 It is the most important weapon that you possess to fight off this disease.
 Please wear your masks and continue social distancing as if your very life depended on it.

+Thank you.
 Timothy M. Shay